How to Address the 6 Most Common Aging Eye Issues

 This FDA-approved treatment for thinning eyelashes may thicken and lengthen both the eyelashes and eyebrows.
 It’s produced by Allergan and can be purchased with a prescription at most pharmacies.

 Some people have more skin in the upper eyelids than others.
 But as we get older, the excess skin can loosen and droop along the top of the eyes.
 Some refer to this as hooded eyelids, and it can make you look tired or like you are upset.
+While hooded eyelids do not impact central vision, many are unhappy with their appearance.

 To look more alert and younger, an upper eyelid lift can significantly make you look younger and more alert.
 The surgeon makes an incision in the upper eyelid and removes extra skin, fat, and muscle.